RAC Audits: What Is It and How to Protect Your Practice?

 cunningham group insurance

 If you’re not concerned about the possibility of your practice being RAC audited, you should be.
 And if you don’t currently carry Medical Billing Errors & Omissions Liability Insurance, now is the time to consider it.
+Below, you will see what RAC audits are and how to protect your practice with the right insurance.

-What is a RAC Audit?
+What is an RAC Audit?

 Imbued with new powers under the Patient Protection & Affordable Care Act (PPACA) of 2010, the Centers for Medicare & Medicaid Services has expanded the use of recovery audit contractors, adopting new tools to curb fraud and abuse in both the Medicare and Medicaid programs.
 The federal government expects to devote about $500 billion less to Medicare over the course of the next 10 years due to anticipated savings from these audits.

-When a physician or practice is determined to be in noncompliance with clinical payment criteria as well as documentation and/or billing requirements, the penalties can be significant.
-The Centers for Medicare & Medicaid Services can dictate civil fines of up to $11,000 per error, impose treble damages, exclude your practice from Medicare/Medicaid and even recommend criminal penalties that include fines and imprisonment.
-Healthcare providers found to be out-of-step with medical necessity reviews face a complex appeals process and the automatic recoupment of Medicare/Medicaid funds.
-The typical cost to appeal the findings of a RAC audit begins around $50,000.
+When a physician or practice is determined to be non-compliant with clinical payment criteria and documentation and/or billing requirements, the penalties can be significant.
+The Centers for Medicare & Medicaid Services can dictate civil fines of up to $11,000 per error, impose treble damages, exclude your practice from Medicare/Medicaid, and even recommend criminal penalties that include fines and imprisonment.

 How to Protect Your Practice from RAC Audits

 Because of the unique nature of medical billing errors and omission risks, forward-thinking practice managers will want to work with an insurance agent with experience in the healthcare sector.
-While different Medical Billing Errors & Omissions Liability Insurance policies will carry different limits and vary slightly, they should all include the following:
+While different Medical Billing Errors & Omissions Liability insurance policies will carry different limits and vary slightly, they should all include the following:

-• Coverage for defense costs, fines and penalties arising out of HIPAA, EMTALA and STARK violations as well as extend to allegations made by governmental agencies, contractors working on behalf of the government and commercial payors.
+• Coverage for defense costs, fines, and penalties arising out of HIPAA, EMTALA, and STARK violations, as well as extend to allegations made by governmental agencies, contractors working on behalf of the government, and commercial payors.

 To protect your practice from the potential financial risks of a RAC audit, contact Cunningham Group Insurance to discuss Medical Billing Errors & Omissions Liability Insurance options tailored to your needs.
+Get a quote today to learn more about how we can support your professional liability needs.

 *This article has been updated with new information